JoaoPedroHenriquesB/FakeJsonGenerator/README.md

 ## Features

-Here are the core functionalities implemented in the project:

 * **Bulk Data Generation:** Capable of generating thousands of records (default is 10,000) in seconds.
 * **Realistic Mock Data:** Uses the `Faker` library to create authentic-looking names, emails, and dates.
 * **Structured JSON Output:** Exports data to a clean, indented `bigjson.json` file.